debusklaneml/mldebusklane.com/content/publication/create_2019/index.md

 publication_types:
 - "2"
 publishDate: "2019-01-01"
-summary: Can a student's perception of their creative abilities be changed?.
+summary: Can a student's perception of their creative abilities be changed?
 tags:
 - Motivation
 - LPA